okami101/vuetify-admin/packages/docs/guide/authentication.md

 };
 ```

-:::tip CHECKAUTH
+:::tip CHECK AUTH
-After successful account update, you should refresh new user informations into the Vuex store by simply recall `checkAuth` from your auth provider method.
+After successful account update, you should refresh new user information into the Vuex store by simply recall `checkAuth` from your auth provider method.
 Anyway, even without that, this method will be called internally after each navigation change.
 Use `this.$admin.toast` in order to show quick information state of API response.
 :::